Skip to main content

 There's no deadline.
 Most people wait a few months before addressing their own documents — that's fine.
 The exception: if you have health concerns or upcoming travel, updating your powers of attorney and healthcare directive sooner ensures someone has authority to act on your behalf.

 A will goes through probate — a court-supervised process that can take six months to a year, requires legal filings, and becomes public record.
 A trust passes assets directly to beneficiaries with no court involvement.
-If you shared a trust with your spouse, most of the work is already done.
+If you shared a trust with your spouse, most of the work is already done; if there's a will, you can estimate probate costs up front.

 Not immediately, but don't leave it indefinitely.
 Jointly-held accounts often pass automatically to the surviving owner, but you'll still need to update the title.
 Assets in your spouse's name alone may require probate or a trust administration process before they're fully yours.
 Start with accounts you actively use.